 2.90g/t Au, 3.9% Cu, 184g/t Ag, 4.09% Pb and 1.03% Zn

-The Company has defined a strong pipeline of substantial exploration targets which it will test commencing in November.
+The Company has defined a strong pipeline of substantial exploration targets which it will test in 2018.
 Exploration at the Paupong IRG system discovery has been strongly supported by the NSW Geological Survey, ANU university and the Federal Government through various grants, studies and research and development incentives.